ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/_index.md

 next: /openprotocolspec/2025-04-05/manifest
 ---

+> [!DEFINITION]
-**ZTAuth\*** is a Zero Trust compliant protocol for secure, identity-based access at the application edge.
+> **ZTAuth\*** is a Zero Trust compliant protocol for secure, identity-based access at the application edge.
 It supports eventual consistency and resilient synchronization across network disruptions.
-Built with a delegation-first model, it is ideal for systems that require secure and auditable delegation.
+Built with a delegation-first model, it is ideal for systems that require secure and auditable delegatio

 ## Learn More